 Treatment goals for both OA and RA are to control pain and inflammation, to maintain or regain mobility, and to control and monitor the progression of disease.
 In general, there is not one treatment plan that will fit every patient and treatment is designed to meet the specific needs of the patient.

 For most types of arthritis, prescription and over-the-counter (OTC) pain relievers are the most common medications used.
 However, there are many types, with varying effectiveness and side effects.
 Always check with your doctor before using or combining any pain relief medication, even if it is OTC medication.

 Analgesics are medications that relieve pain only—they have no impact on inflammation.
-The most common non-prescription analgesic is acetaminophen (e.g., Tylenol®).
-For pain that does not respond to acetaminophen, doctors may prescribe opioid analgesics such as Percoset®, Darvocet®, or codeine.
-Note: In November 2010, the U.S. Food and Drug Administration (FDA) removed Darvocet from the market in the United States and urged doctors to stop prescribing the medication.
+The most common non-prescription analgesic is acetaminophen (e.g., Tylenol).
+For pain that does not respond to acetaminophen, doctors may prescribe opioid analgesics such as Percoset, or codeine.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) reduce inflammation in addition to relieving pain.
 There are three types of NSAIDs: